SudeepaNoble/Train-Project/README.md

 # Train-Project
-A project in C with all functions a railway office does.
+A project in C with all the functions a railway office does.